abevoelker/blog/_posts/2018-01-18-why-im-switching-from-aws-to-gcp-for-new-personal-projects.md

 GCP meanwhile only offers this kind of managed SSL certificate service [for App Engine apps](https://cloudplatform.googleblog.com/2017/09/introducing-managed-SSL-for-Google-App-Engine.html).
 You're out of luck if you use GKE or Cloud CDN.
 Instead, GCP [tutorials punt you over to Let's Encrypt](https://cloud.google.com/community/tutorials/nginx-reverse-proxy-docker).
 Which, [combined with kube-lego](https://github.com/jetstack/kube-lego) if you're using GKE isn't horrible, but still a far cry from a fully managed service - you still have to keep an eye on kube-lego to ensure that renewals are working.

-I've [opened a feature request](https://issuetracker.google.com/issues/70801227) to ask GCP to add managed SSL certificates for general purpose use (☆s appreciated!).
+I've [opened a feature request](https://issuetracker.google.com/issues/70801227) to ask GCP to add managed SSL certificates for general purpose use (⭐️s appreciated!).

 ### Cloud SQL Proxy